We are an interdisciplinary team of clinicians, neuroscientists, physicists, and bioengineers.

 Siân was an MRC-Sackler PhD student at the Centre for Neurodevelopmental Disorders, Kings College London co-supervised with Dr Jonathan O’Muircheartaigh and Professor David Edwards.
 Her PhD focused on the development and application of fetal diffusion MRI, characterising the in-utero development of white matter tracts.
 Siân is currently a postdoctoral research associate in Dr Kiho Im’s group at Harvard University.

-Sian’s publications:
+Sian’s PFIG publications:

-Wilson et al. Spatiotemporal tissue maturation of thalamocortical pathways in the human fetal brain. eLife 2023; 12: e83727.
+Wilson et al. Spatiotemporal tissue maturation of thalamocortical pathways in the human fetal brain.
+ELife 2023; 12: e83727.

 Wilson et al. Development of human white matter pathways in utero over the second and third trimester.
 PNAS 2021; 118 (20) e2023598118.